Antheagao/Shipping_Container_Project/README.md

 * **ASCII text-art to illustrate the ship's dock, and illustrate which coordinate the container should be moved to**
 * **option to add comments to the log file, which is keeping track of user's actions (to be sent to management of whomever wishes to use the program)**
 * **ability to balance the weight of the ship, following Maritime Law, in a reasonable and optimal amount of time**
-* **ability to offload a specific shipping container, given the container's label, using an optimal order of operations**
+* **ability to unload a specific shipping container, given the container's label, using an optimal order of operations**

 # Inputs
 The program takes user inputs such as **ASCII text-inputs**, **user-typed comments**, and **a manifest file** (shown in the format seen below).